DitroniX/PVIM-Precision-Voltage-IoT-Monitor/README.md

 This project is planned to be updated and launched on **KickStarter in Q2 2025**.
 Other information can be found on [Hackster.io](https://www.hackster.io/DitroniX/pvim-esp32-ad7606-precision-voltage-iot-monitor-sdk-board-acbe1f)

+Updates include:

+* Increased speed of MCU, such as ESP32-S3 or better ESP32-P4.
+This will provide better computational speed where high speed data acquisitions are needed.

+* Change the USB to the Type C and also update the UART due to obsolescence.

+* Tinker with the PSU.
+Whilst it is OK I want to improve.

+* Add Ethernet.
+This would help in many use cases.

+The AD7606BBSTZ (16-bit ADC with 800 kSPS), or even an AD7606C-18BSTZ (18-bit ADC with 1 MSPS on all channels), is still in the shopping list.

 _PVIM Beta PCB 3D Image - Components_
 ![Display-Type-B](https://ditronix.net/wp-content/uploads/2023/04/PVIM-ESP32-AD7606-SDK-1.2304.101-Beta-PCA.png?raw=true)